Miguel Rojas Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Rays have a 3.67 team ERA that ranks fourth among all league pitching staffs.
+- The Rays have the sixth-ranked team ERA across all MLB pitching staffs (3.72).

-- Rays pitchers combine to allow 52 home runs (one per game), the eighth-fewest in baseball.
+- The Rays allow the ninth-fewest home runs in baseball (54 total, one per game).

-- Glasnow starts for the first time this season for the Rays.
+- The Rays will send Fleming (1-0) to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.